What is David Bowie doing on the banks of the Rhine?

 On Spotify there is a playlist especially for the tour, compiled by Sven and Michael.

-Click here for the online portfolio of Henk Wyniger.
+Click here for Henk Wyniger's online portfolio.

-Book " The Sound of Düsseldorf" city tour now!
+Book "The Sound of Düsseldorf" city tour now!

-Images: © Henk Wyniger
+Pictures: © Henk Wyniger

 Want to stay up to date with what's going on in Düsseldorf?
 Then subscribe to our newsletter!